katlamas/slides/networking-3/networking-3.md

 **Malware**
 ## Adware
-Software that automatically displays or downloads advertising material.
+Software that automatically displays or downloads advertising material, usually without the user's consent.
+Adware often tracks user behavior and displays targeted ads.
+Although some adware is relatively harmless, it can slow down devices, create pop-ups, and pose privacy risks by sharing user data with advertisers.

+**Example**: Some free software comes bundled with adware that generates pop-up ads and tracks user data for marketing purposes.

 ---